Andover Newton Seminary’s Name and Logo

 A new name harkens us back to the past and calls us forward into the future.

-The new name marks a shift that underscores the changing nature of our community, while allowing us to retain both mission and name recognition.
+The new name marks a shift that underscores the changing nature of this community, while allowing Andover Newton to retain both mission and name recognition.
 For students who graduated in the late 20th and early 21st centuries, this may feel like a dramatic change.
 And yet, as we reflect on both the nature of 21st century theological education and our history as an academic institution founded with the intent to train Christian clergy, this new name isn’t so new after all.
 It grows organically from the germination of faithful reflection, memory of a multifaceted history, and acknowledgment of a new context.

 According to Merriam-Webster dictionary, the first definition of “seminary” is: “a special school providing education in theology, religious history, etc., primarily to prepare students for the priesthood, ministry or rabbinate.”
 That descriptor seems sufficient, without the adjective “theological” to modify it.
 A number of ATS schools are described as “seminary” without the modifier (e.g., Hartford Seminary).